lowRISC/lowrisc-site/content/blog/barcelona-riscv-workshop-day-one.md

 * Want to see compiler output before bringing for ratification
 * Haven't yet started on formal spec for the vector ISA

-## The ISA ofrmal spec technical update: Rishiyur Nikhil
+## The ISA formal spec technical update: Rishiyur Nikhil
 * What what use is an ISA formal spec?
   * Answer questions about compiler correctness.
 Will executing a certain two C programs produce the same results?
 For all inputs?
 For all C and